Guy Standing (economist)

-Guy Standing (born 9 February 1948) is a British labour economist.
-He is a professor of development studies at the School of Oriental and African Studies, University of London, and a co-founder of the Basic Income Earth Network (BIEN).
-Standing has written widely in the areas of labour economics, labour market policy, unemployment, labour market flexibility, structural adjustment policies and social protection.
-He created the term precariat to describe an emerging class of workers who are harmed by low wages and poor job security as a consequence of globalisation.
-Since the 2011 publication of his book The Precariat: The New Dangerous Class, his work has focused on the precariat, unconditional basic income, deliberative democracy, and the commons.
+Guy Maxwell Standing (born 9 February 1948) is a British labour economist.
+He is a professorial research associate at SOAS University of London.
+Standing co-founded the Basic Income Earth Network (BIEN) in 1986 and has written widely in the areas of labour economics, active labour market policies, unemployment, labour market flexibility, structural adjustment programs and social protection.

+His best known book is the 2011 publication The Precariat: The New Dangerous Class, which has been translated into 25 languages.
+In it, Standing created the term "precariat" to describe an emerging class of workers who are harmed by low wages and poor job security as a consequence of globalisation.

+After making The Precariat, his work has focused on the precariat, deliberative democracy, commons, and has become a major advocate of universal basic income.
+Standing was elected a fellow of the Academy of Social Sciences in 2009 and a fellow of the Royal Society of Arts in 2019.

 Life and career

-Standing was born on 9 February 1948.
+Guy Maxwell Standing was born on 9 February 1948, in Greenwich, London.
 He gained his bachelor's degree in economics from the University of Sussex in 1971.
-After taking a masters in labour economics and industrial relations at the University of Illinois, he received his doctorate in economics from the University of Cambridge in 1977.
+After taking a masters in labour economics and industrial relations at the University of Illinois, he received his doctorate in economics from the University of Cambridge in 1978.

-From 1975 to 2006, Standing worked at the International Labour Organization, latterly as director of the ILO's Socio-Economic Security Programme.
+From 1975 to 2006, Standing worked at the International Labour Organization (ILO), latterly as director of the ILO's Socio-Economic Security Programme.
 The programme was responsible for a major report on socio-economic security worldwide and for creation of the Decent Work Index.
+In 1986, he co-founded the Basic Income Earth Network (BIEN), a group of individuals and organizations to advocate Universal Basic Income (UBI).
+It was one of the earliest groups to advocate UBI in its modern form.